GlorytoAlmightyGod/let_me_SEE_freely/README.md

 dealing with an AIM that i view as significant?
     • take the time to build a_small_real_specific_easy_imperfect_AIM.
-    • have a simple dream of realizing the_AIM.
+    • have a simple plan in order to realize the_AIM.
     • repeat.

-IF the chosen way of investigation in a problems-environment is NOT good enough, THEN will i not RE-DOUBT my own correct conclusions with respect to exceptions? am i aware of all the mistakes i am prone to make? will i not MISS-TAKE right for wrong?

 am i NOT the friend of "machine"? do i want it to execute instructions aimlessly?